Trading quarantines, Americans from cruise land at Travis AFB

 TRAVIS AIR FORCE BASE, Calif.
-(AP) — Two charter flights carrying cruise ship passengers from Japan landed at military bases in California and Texas overnight, starting the clock on a quarantine period to ensure passengers don’t have the new virus that’s been spreading in Asia.
+(AP) — More than 300 American cruise ship passengers, including 14 who tested positive for coronavirus, were being quarantined at military bases in California and Texas on Monday after arriving from Japan on charter flights overnight.

-A plane carrying American passengers touched down at Travis Air Force Base in Fairfield just before 11:30 p.m.
-Sunday, local time.
-A second flight arrived at Lackland Air Force Base in Texas around 2 1/2 hours later, early Monday.
+One plane carrying cruise passengers touched down at Travis Air Force Base just before midnight Sunday, while another arrived at Lackland Air Force Base in Texas early Monday.
+The passengers will remain at the bases for two weeks.

-The State Department announced later that 14 of the evacuees received confirmed they had the virus but were allowed to board the flight because they did not have symptoms.
-They were being isolated separately from other passengers on the flight, the U.S. State and Health and Human Services said in a joint statement.
+The State Department announced later that 14 of the evacuees received confirmation they had the virus but were allowed to board the flight because they had no symptoms.
+They were being kept isolated from other passengers on the flight, the U.S. State and Health and Human Services said in a joint statement.

 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health, said Sunday that an infected person who shows minimal symptoms could still pass the virus to someone else.

-After arriving in the U.S., all of the passengers must go through another 14 days of quarantine at the military facilities — meaning they will have been under quarantine for a total of nearly four weeks.
+Now that they're in the U.S., the cruise ship passengers must go through another 14 days of quarantine at the military facilities — meaning they will have been under quarantine for a total of nearly four weeks.

 Australia, Canada, Hong Kong and Italy were planning similar flights of passengers.
 Other governments, including Canada and Hong Kong, also will require the passengers to undergo a second 14-day quarantine.